 The time to expiration indicates the amount of time (in the metrics of level) left before the watchdog expires.

-Description: Get the time to expiration on watchdog1 timer, the return value is 0~255 (1 level = 1 second (default) or 0.1 second, which depends on your time unit setting.
-For more details on this setting, refer to the section of 4.4 Querying and Setting WDT Count Graduation.), range=0~255, 0 means disabling watchdog1 timer.
+Description: Get the time to expiration on watchdog1 timer, the return value is $0\sim255$ (1 level = 1 second), range=0~255, 0 means disabling watchdog1 timer.